dbt-labs/docs.getdbt.com/website/docs/reference/declaring-properties.md

 * Define existing tables contains raw data as [sources](using-sources)
 * Assert the expected "freshness" of this raw data

-In dbt, these properties are declared in `.yml` files, in the same path as your resources.
+In dbt, these properties are declared in `.yml` files, in the same directory as your resources.
 There's a few quirks for backwards compatibility reasons:

 | Resource  | Default directories       | Defined by                   |
 |-----------|---------------------------|------------------------------|